Boy Meets Girl (1982 film)

 Boy Meets Girl (בן לוקח בת Ben Loke'ah Bat) is a 1982 Israeli drama directed by Michal Bat-Adam.
 It was filmed on location at Kibbutz Ma'ayan Tzvi.

+The film is named after a dance game of the same name.
+The film explores the conflicts between the contrasting cultures of that time in Israeli society, where kibbutzim still held a key canonical role.
+It examines the relationship between the urban outsider and the kibbutz native, highlighting the differences and tensions between them.

-The story is a semi-autobiographical account of Bat-Adams' own upbringing at a kibbutz boarding school.
+The plot is a semi-autobiographical account of Bat-Adam’s own upbringing at a kibbutz boarding school.
 Her 1994 film, Aya: Imagined Autobiography (איה), revisits the character of Aya, who is now a married woman haunted by her past.

 Plot

 Aya (Einat Helfman) is a shy 10-year-old girl who has grown up in Tel Aviv.
 When her parents, who are both doctors, travel to Thailand as part of their work, Aya is placed in a boarding school on a kibbutz.
 As an outsider, she has difficulty adjusting to the insularity and unfamiliar values and practices of kibbutz society.
 She struggles to cope with the challenges of living with dozens of her peers in a communal children's dormitory where there is no separation according to gender.